r-spatial/RQGIS/README.md

 1. It provides access to QGIS functionalities.
 Thereby, it calls Python from the command line (QGIS API) but R users can stay in their programming environment of choice without having to touch Python.
 2. It offers a broad suite of geoalgorithms making it possible to solve virtually any GIS problem.
-3. R users can just use one package (RQGIS) instead of using RSAGA and spgrass to access SAGA and GRASS functions.
-This, however, does not mean that RSAGA and spgrass are obsolete since both packages offer various other advantages.
+3. R users can just use one package (RQGIS) instead of using RSAGA and rgrass7 to access SAGA and GRASS functions.
+This, however, does not mean that RSAGA and rgrass7 are obsolete since both packages offer various other advantages.
 For instance, RSAGA provides many user-friendly and ready-to-use GIS functions such as `rsaga.slope.asp.curv` and `multi.focal.function`.

 Installation
 ============